prettyyellowdog/laravel-lumen/README.md

 > **Note:** In the years since releasing Lumen, PHP has made a variety of wonderful performance improvements.
 For this reason, along with the availability of [Laravel Octane](https://laravel.com/docs/octane), we no longer recommend that you begin new projects with Lumen.
 Instead, we recommend always beginning new projects with [Laravel](https://laravel.com).

+# Installing Lumen

+Lumen utilizes Composer to manage its dependencies.
+So, before using Lumen, make sure you have Composer installed on your machine.

+Install Lumen by issuing the Composer create-project command in your terminal:

+`composer create-project --prefer-dist laravel/lumen blog --repository-url=https://github.com/prettyyellowdog/laravel-lumen.git`

+Note that the above command will use this forked respository and not the archived original.

 ## Official Documentation

 Documentation for the framework can be found on the [Lumen website](https://lumen.laravel.com/docs).